pyrologic/pyrologjs/README.md

     readonly name: string;
     /** logging level of this instance */ readonly level: Level;
+    /** "write function name" flag */
+    readonly writeFnc: boolean;
+    /** the offset for the call stack used to get the name of the calling function */ readonly fncOffset: number;

     /**
      * checks whether this logger is enabled for a specific logging level